AlexandraAgapova/Eye-Health-Bot/README.md

 I used Python 3.10.6

-ver 0.0.1
-There are two programs which allows to lead around interesting area for us.

 HowTo:
 Firstly you need to install needable libraries for your python interpreter or create an virtual environment (venv).
 I recommend you to use ```$ python3 -m venv .venv``` this command will make directory ".venv" with virtual environment.
 To activate an environment ```$ source working_directory/.venv/bin/activate```.
 After activation you have to install all libraries from <<file requirements.txt>> Use command ```pip install -r requirements.txt``` in directory ```$*/ML-PROJECT```.
 To deactivate environment ```$ deactivate```.